ILoveCorn/ILoveCorn.github.io/_pages/about.md

 I am Yan Ma, a Ph.D. student at the Department of Electronic Engineering, The Chinese University of Hong Kong, supervised by [Prof. Hongliang Ren](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-ren-hongliang) and [Prof. Jiewen Lai](https://samlai.me/).

-**Research Interest**: I'm interested in robot vision, planning, and control with their applications to medical automation (etc., imaging, surgery).
+**Research Interest**: robot vision, planning, and control with their applications to medical automation (etc., imaging, surgery).

 ---

 # Education

-**Department of Electronic Engineering, The Chinese University of Hong Kong (Hong Kong SAR, China)** &emsp; _01/2023 - 01/2027 (expected)_
+**Department of Electronic Engineering, The Chinese University of Hong Kong** &emsp; _01/2023 - 01/2027 (expected)_
-Ph.D.
-Student in Electronic Engineering
+Ph.D. in Electronic Engineering

-**School of Mechanical Engineering, Shanghai Jiaotong University (Shanghai, China)** &emsp; _09/2018 - 07/2022_
+**School of Mechanical Engineering, Shanghai Jiaotong University** &emsp; _09/2018 - 07/2022_
 B.Eng. in Mechanical Engineering

 ---